mcanlas/spawning-pool/README.md

 Colophon
 --------

-In the video game StarCraft, one of the foundational structures for the Zerg is the Spawning Pool.
+In the StarCraft video game series, one of the foundational structures for the Zerg is the Spawning Pool.